polkadot-fellows/xcm-format/README.md

 - `Plurality = 8 { id: BodyId, part: BodyPart }` A pluralistic body existing within consensus.
 Typical to be used to represent a governance origin of a chain, but could in principle be used to represent things such as multisigs also.

-- `GlobalConsensus = 9 (NetworkId)` A global network capable of externalizing its own consensus.
+- `GlobalConsensus = 9 (NetworkId)` A global network capable of externalizing its own consensus, i.e., a relay chain who wishes to make its existence known to other global consensus systems (such as another relay chain).
 This is not generally meaningful outside of the universal level.

 #### NetworkId